The 8 players to play for both Man Utd and Barcelona

 Younger readers might only really recognise Hughes from his time as Man City manager.
-What a shame that is, because in his heydey he was one of the finest attackers of his generation.
+What a shame that is, because in his heyday he was one of the finest attackers of his generation.

-It didn’t go great for him and he was carted out to Bayern Munich the following year before he headed back to Manchester United, now managed by some guy called Alex Ferguson.
+It didn’t work out for him and he was carted off to Bayern Munich the following year before he headed back to Manchester United, by then managed by a promising young manager called Alex Ferguson.

-From that point on “Sparky” became a club icon, his status solidified when he scored a brace in the 1991 Cup Winners Cup final against who else but Barcelona.
+From that point on ‘Sparky’ became a club icon, his status solidified when he scored a brace in the 1991 Cup Winners Cup final against Barcelona.